droe-lang/droe-lang.github.io/src/guide/index.md

   url: /guide/installation/
 ---

-Roelang is a **minimal declarative language** designed for writing executable processes as `.roe` files that compile to WebAssembly.
+Roe is a **minimal declarative language** designed for writing executable processes as `.roe` files that compile to WebAssembly.
 It combines the simplicity of configuration languages with the power of modern programming constructs.

-## What is Roelang?
+## What is Roe?

-Roelang fills the gap between simple configuration files and full programming languages.
+Roe fills the gap between simple configuration files and full programming languages.
 It's designed for:

 - **Automation scripts** that need to be readable and maintainable
 - **Process definitions** that can be version-controlled and reviewed